 I've never done online classes, how do they work?

-CATCH uses a unique, user-friendly in-home learning resource called Business Access.
-All CATCH students are assigned a locally-based, online mentor who guides you through your new online learning environment, and helps you overcome obstacles to your learning.
-Once you've gained comfort and skills in using the Business Access online learning environment, you'll be well-prepared for your college-specific online learning platform, Canvas.
-A host of resources are available online to help orient you to these platforms.
-CATCH ensures you have the online fluency needed for success in our program.
+All CATCH students are assigned a locally-based, digital navigator who guides you through your new online learning environment, and helps you overcome obstacles to your learning.
+A host of resources will be made available to help orient you to the online Canvas platform.
+I-CATCH will prepare you to have the online fluency needed for success in our program.
 Learn about Canvas.

-What is I experience academic difficulty while in CATCH?
+What if I experience academic difficulty while in I-CATCH?

-During each CATCH course, you're encouraged to stay in close contact with your instructor(s), especially if you are having any academic difficulties.
-Also, a specially trained classroom support instructor will be in class and online to help, too.
+During each course you are encouraged to stay in close contact with your instructor(s), especially if you are having any academic difficulties.
+Also, I-CATCH has an academic advisor and community navigator ready to assist you with other life issues or barriers that arise.
+Our admin staff are also here to help provide additional supports you may need to achieve academic success.
 On campus there is a tutoring center that can also help.
-CATCH staff are here for you, each step of the way!
+I-CATCH staff are here for you, each step of the way!

 I don't have a computer/Internet access at home.
 Can I still participate?

-Many of the occupations projected to grow the fastest in the U.S. economy are concentrated in the health care industry.
-CATCH employs a full-time career advisor assisting all CATCH students with career goal clarification, job search, networking and interviewing, resume writing, and support of job performance to help ensure job retention.
+Many of the occupations projected to grow the fastest in the U.S. economy are concentrated in the healthcare industry.
+I-CATCH employs a full-time employment navigator assisting all I-CATCH students with career goal clarification, job search, networking and interviewing, resume writing, and support of job performance to help ensure job retention.

 Nursing Assistant/NAC or CNA: Work-ready training